Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory

 Note that, in order for the instance $\cA^{\mov}$ of \Cref{alg: dyn_para_meta} to provide the desired guarantee, we need $L \ge G(1+3\sigma_{\max})$ which would in turn require knowledge of the delay-dependent quantity $\sigma_{\max}$.
 Nonetheless, \Cref{alg: dyn_para_meta} could adapt to it in a black-box manner as discussed in \Cref{rem:lip-adapt}.

-An immediate corollary of our results is a parameter-free dynamic regret bound for OCO with \emph{both} delayed feedback and movement costs \citep{pan2022online}, stated below.
-Recall that we denote the dynamic regret with movement costs under delayed feedback as $\RD_T(\cmp_{1:T},\lambda_{1:T})$ to distinguish it from $R_T(\cmp_{1:T},\lambda_{1:T})$ used in our previous analysis without delays (despite having the same definition). \begin{corollary} Under the same assumptions as \Cref{thm:dynamicdelay}, \Cref{alg: dyn_para_meta_delay} with any $L \ge G(1 + 3\sigma_{\max}) + 2\lambda_{\max}$ and any $\epsilon>0$ guarantees
+An immediate corollary of our results is a parameter-free dynamic regret bound for OCO with \emph{both} delayed feedback and movement costs \citep{pan2022online,yang2025smoothed}.
+The setting was also studied by \citet{yang2025smoothed}, but with a fixed movement-cost parameter.
+We denote the movement cost regret under delayed feedback by $\RD_T(\cmp_{1:T},\lambda_{1:T})$.